status-im/energy-efficient-bok/QA.md

 ### Before you start
 As mentioned in the introduction, it's very important to measure only stats related to Status app.
 That's why, please clear device logs before each test session and dump them right afterwards.

-E.g. for Android use `adb shell dumpsys batterystats --reset` to reset the battery logs and when last test step is done run `adb bugreport` to save the results.
+E.g. for Android use `adb shell dumpsys batterystats --reset` to reset the battery logs.
+Then unplug the device from power.
+When last test step is done run `adb bugreport` to save the results.
 See more in the how to use the tools guide.

 ### 1. Release testing session (30 min)